-(3) A portion of Mr. Doyle's shares of common stock of Surgery Partners, Inc. is held in trust for the benefit of his immediate family.
+(2) A portion of Mr. Doyle's shares of common stock of Surgery Partners, Inc. is held in trust for the benefit of his immediate family.

-(4) Christopher Laitala and Matthew I. Lozow, who are directors on our board, are affiliated with H.I.G.
+(3)Matthew I. Lozow, who is a director on our board, is affiliated with H.I.G.
 Capital, LLC.
-Neither has voting or investment power over and disclaims beneficial ownership of H.I.G.
+He does not have voting or investment power over and disclaims beneficial ownership of the shares of common stock held by H.I.G.
 Capital, LLC.
-The address of both is c/o H.I.G.
+His address is c/o H.I.G.
 Capital, LLC, 600 Fifth Avenue, New York, New York 10020.